 Therefore, if you haven’t upgraded all of your POS equipment to new terminals capable of processing EMV transactions, you should do this as soon as possible.
 Doing so is easy — just call PNC Merchant Services customer service at 1-888-235-6959 and we will walk you through everything and explain how the upgrade process works.

 The new EMV-capable terminals feature a special microchip card reader in addition to a swipe reader.
 Your customers will insert their cards into the reader (chip side up) and follow the instructions on the screen, completing the transaction either by signing their name or entering a PIN.

-Customers who want to pay with their smartphones using Apple Pay™, Samsung Pay™ or Android Pay™, meanwhile, need only to wave their phones near the terminal and follow the instructions on their mobile device to complete the transaction.
+Customers who want to pay with their smartphones using Apple Pay™, Samsung Pay™ or Google Pay™, meanwhile, need only to wave their phones near the terminal and follow the instructions on their mobile device to complete the transaction.
 It’s that simple.

 Protecting your business from fraud liability isn’t the only reason to upgrade your POS equipment though.
 The new EMV-capable terminals will also enable you to take advantage of exciting new payment technologies.
 These include near-field communications (or NFC) and contactless transactions, which will enable you to accept mobile payments from your customers.

 PNC Merchant Services stands ready to answer your questions about EMV and help you upgrade your POS equipment so you’re prepared to accept and process EMV Chip Cards.
 Don’t hesitate to contact us at 1-888-235-6959 if you have any questions or need any assistance.